-Property-carrying commercial truck drivers must take a 30-minute break if at least eight hours have passed since the last off-duty period.
-This rule does not apply to short-haul truck drivers who
+Property-carrying commercial truck drivers must take a 30-minute break if at least eight hours have passed since their last off-duty period.
+This rule does not apply to short-haul truck drivers who:

 16-hour short-haul exception

-- The driver has not used the exemption in the previous six consecutive days, except when beginning a new seven or eight-consecutive day period when starting an off-duty period of at least 34 consecutive hours
+- The driver has not used the exemption in the previous six days, except when beginning a new seven- or eight-day period when starting an off-duty period of at least 34 consecutive hours.

 Non-CDL short-haul exception

 Truck drivers who travel short distances in a truck that does not require a CDL might be able to extend the 14-hour driving limit to 16 hours on two days within seven consecutive days or after the 34-hour restart period.
-There is also no requirement to keep a logbook for these drivers.
+These drivers are also not required to keep logbooks.
 To qualify for the exemption, they must meet the following criteria:

 - The driver operates a commercial motor vehicle that does not need a CDL.